anyaevostinar/anyaevostinar.github.io/classes/201-s24/quizzes-overview.md

     a.
 Proficiency - define Big-O of best and worst case, M - explain how you get those Big-O
 16. Using recursion
 17. Using balanced search trees
+    a.
+Proficiency - demonstrate adding in basic case to 2-3 tree, M - demonstrate adding that requires splitting and promotion
 18. Using heaps
 19. Explaining time complexity of heapsort
     a.
 Proficiency - define Big-O in worst case, M - demonstrate how you get that Big-O